Guerra de Familias (2012): Event

 The main event of the show, a three-team steel cage match was contested under "Escape" rules, which meant that wrestlers would win the match by exiting the cage, with the last wrestler, or team left in the cage being declared the losers of the match.
 For the first ten minutes of the match the wrestlers were not allowed to leave the cage, instead they fought to wear down their opponents to allow an easier exit later on.
 During the early portions of the match Silver King Jr. dove off the top of the 20 foot cage onto the five wrestlers in the ring.
 He would later be the first wrestler to climb over the top and escape the match.
 During the match Taboo attacked his own brother, La Parka and then climbed out of the cage, leaving La Parka to fend for himself.
 After that both Dr. Wagner Jr. and La Parka climbed out, leaving Silver King and El Hijo de Dr. Wagner Jr. as the last two competitors in the cage.
-Near the closing moments of the match SIlver King's associates Pete Powers, Taya Valkyrie and the Mummy came to the rign to help him.
+Near the closing moments of the match Silver King's associates Pete Powers, Taya Valkyrie and the Mummy came to the ring to help him.
 This brought both Dr. Wagner Jr. and La Parka back to the ring to chase them off.
 In the end El Hijo de Dr. Wagner Jr. managed to climb out of the cage, leaving Silver King as the loser of the match.